-Every parent wants to raise a responsible, respectful child, not a problem child.
+Every parent wants to raise a responsible, respectful child, not a “problem child” with behavior problems.
 Nevertheless, it seems that sometimes parents with the best of intentions end up with a child they have no idea how to handle.
-Today I have a guest post from Sam Benkoczy who is a husband and father of four that has been involved with youth education since 1997.
+Today, I have a guest post from Sam Benkoczy who is a husband and father of four that has been involved with youth education since 1997.
 His main method of dealing with discipline issues has evolved from yelling and threats to more subtle and effective ways over the years.
 Here are his best tips to avoid raising a problem child.

 by Sam Benkoczy